pnnl/ruleset-checking-tool/docs/section21/Rule21-5.md

 **Notes:**

-1. This assumes that each RMR has one HHW plant, not per building.
+1. This treats all buildings in an RMR (if it has multiple buildings) as one building with one HHW plant.